alexandreborgo/yarus/README.md

 # YARUS
-Yum Apt Repositories Update Service
+YUM APT Repositories Update Service

 Yarus is an update managment tool for linux systems.
 It can manage repositories of software packages and push update to clients.